fusion809/fusion809.github.io/complexAnalysis/sinxoverxtimesx8plusa8.md

     \end{aligned}
 \]

-Equating the imaginary part of this expression:
+Equating the imaginary part of this expression yields:

 \[
     \begin{aligned}
     \int_{-\infty}^{\infty} \dfrac{\sin{mx}}{x(x^8+a^8)} dx &= \dfrac{\pi}{a^8} \left(1 - \dfrac{1}{2}\left(e^{-amp}\cos{amq} + e^{-amq}\cos{amp}\right)\right).
     \end{aligned}
 \]

+Which is what we were required to determine.